aisingapore/TagUI/README.md

 This is a full-feature and free open-source tool, so there's nothing to upgrade to or any paid subscription.
 To feedback suggestions or bugs, [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org.
 Originally developed by a test automation engineer to avoid writing chunks of code when automating web interactions.

 ### HOW IT WORKS
 TagUI converts your intentions in simple natural language into lines of working JavaScript code that perform web automation.
-Under the hood, it uses CasperJS, PhantomJS & SlimerJS.
+Under the hood, it uses Chrome DevTools Protocol, CasperJS, PhantomJS & SlimerJS.
 For example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and automatically perform the steps to download a report.
-This makes it easy for rapid prototyping, deployment and maintenance of web automation.
+No further backend coding or step definition is required.
+This makes it easy for rapid prototyping, deployment and maintenance of web automation, whether you are a developer or not.

 ```
 https://www.typeform.com